Overview

 For the purpose of this demo, recalculate just the top 10 variable features.
 The actual number for a real experiment could be judged from the variable features plot below, e.g. 100-200-2000 (or whatever you use for PCA - it really depends on your panel!).

-num_variable_features = 10 # Test only!
+num_variable_features = 30 # Test only!
 Should be much larger.
+Consider using all your VariableFeatures used for UMAPs, et.c.

 so <- FindVariableFeatures(so, nfeatures=num_variable_features)